Kenza-AI/kenza/README.md

 > **Important:** The directory from which the `kenza` commands are run from is significant. `kenza start` creates a `kenza` directory in the directory the command was run from.
 If you run the command again in a different directory, a new `kenza` directory will be created there, essentially a separate `kenza` installation.

-**TODO(Joakim):** Warn on `kenza start` if no `kenza` directory is present in the directory the commnad was run from.

-After Kenza has started, navigate to `http://localhost/#/signup` to create an account and get started.
+After Kenza has started, it will attempt to navigate you to `http://localhost/#/signup` to create an account and get you started.

 #### Checking current service status